ParisNeo/ollama_proxy_server/README.md

 *   🗑️ **Delete your data or install ransomware.**
 *   🤫 **Use your computer for malicious activities without your knowledge.**

-While the core Ollama team impressively patched this vulnerability in version `0.1.34`, the incident highlighted a crucial need for a dedicated security layer.
+While the core Ollama team impressively patched this vulnerability, the incident highlighted a crucial need for a dedicated security layer.
 Running an AI model should not mean opening a backdoor to your digital life.

 ### So, Why Do You Still Need This?